vianeyBE/CassBio.GWAS_Pipeline/README.md

 ```

-Ensure your annotation files (**GFF3** and **annotation table**) are formatted for the specified genome version and are available in the working directory or updated within the function paths.
+Ensure your annotation files (**GFF3** and **annotation table**) are formatted for the specified genome version and are available in the working directory or updated within the function paths